woowil/HTAFrameworks/README.md

 * The framework was developed 2006-2009 while working in enterprise Windows infrastructure environments
 * The project repository was converted from hui.codeplex.com/woowil to github.com/woowil in August of 2017
 * The framework is used in github project [github.com/woowil/HTAApplications](https://github.com/woowil/HTAApplications)
+* The framework also supports WSF (Windows Script Host) files
 * Updates and new versions of HUI Professional is discontinued for now

 [read more](./docs/hui-professional.md) - nOsliw HUI Professional Documentation